cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 `gpinitsystem` requires a cluster configuration file with the following parameters defined.
 An example initialization configuration file can be found in `$GPHOME/docs/cli_help/gpconfigs/gpinitsystem_config`.

-To avoid port conflicts between Greenplum Database and other applications, the Greenplum Database port numbers should not be in the range specified by the operating system parameter `net.ipv4.ip_local_port_range`.
-For example, if `net.ipv4.ip_local_port_range = 10000 65535`, you could set Greenplum Database base port numbers to these values.
+To avoid port conflicts between Cloudberry Database and other applications, the Cloudberry Database port numbers should not be in the range specified by the operating system parameter `net.ipv4.ip_local_port_range`.
+For example, if `net.ipv4.ip_local_port_range = 10000 65535`, you could set Cloudberry Database base port numbers to these values.

 ```shell
 PORT_BASE = 6000